-The Epilepsy Foundation wants to keep you up to date with what issues are happening in the State Legislature and Congress that affect people living with epilepsy.
+The Epilepsy Alliance Ohio wants to keep you up to date with what issues are happening in the State Legislature and Congress that affect people living with epilepsy.
 As issues come up we will add them to this page and we will direct you on what you can do to help.
-If you have any questions regarding any of these issues please feel free to contact the Foundation office at 513-721-2905.
+If you have any questions regarding any of these issues please feel free to contact the Alliance office at 513-721-2905.

 - Attention Medicaid Consumers:

-- Starting October 1, 2011 our clients and anyone on Medicaid has 90 days to get their Prior Authorization(PA) approved before Jan 2011.
+- Starting October 1, 2011, anyone on Medicaid has 90 days to get their Prior Authorization(PA) approved.
 If the PA is denied the decision can be appealed.

 - Medicaid Pharmacy Changes for Pharmacies and Prescribers: Explanation of the Medicaid Pharmacy changes for Pharmacy & Prescribers